randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 "fragments" : 0,1,2,4,8,16,32,64 or 128.
 It can boost your hashrate if you find the right value for your GPU "heavy_mode" : 1,2 or 3.
 Method for doing calculations on heavy algos (Heavy, Haven, FreeHaven, Italo, BitTube).
 Default is 1.
 "off_temperature" : temperature in C, when to turn off GPU if it reaches this value.
-After value - 15, the GPU is turned on again automatically (default off is 85c, so turns it back when 70c)
+After value - 15, the GPU is turned on again automatically
 "target_temperature" : 0-99, if set miner will try to maintain this temperature for this particular video card.
 If option 'target_temperature' on top of config.txt is set, this option WILL BE IGNORED.
 (ADL must be enabled, works only on cards supporting OverdriveN)
 "target_fan_speed" : 0-6000, if set miner will try to set the video card fan speed to this speed.
 Setting is in RPM (rounds per minute) (ADL must be enabled)
 "adl_type" : 1 or 2 , 1 - USE OVERDRIVEN , 2 - USE OVERDRIVE 5.
 Default is 1 if not set.
 Option 2 (Overdrive 5) is suitable for older cards